locationlabs/confab/README.md

     as task arguments.

-    These tasks require that a valid `EnvironmentDefinition` exist in the Fabric environment as `env.environmentde`.
-To specify the environment definition, the fabfile can use the *autotasks*, for example:
+    These tasks require that a valid `EnvironmentDefinition` exist in the Fabric environment as `env.environmentdef`.
+To specify the environment definition, the custom `confab` task can be used in your `fabfile.py`:

-        from confab.api import *
+        from confab.api import confab
-        from confab.autotasks import autogenerate_tasks

-        # load roledefs and environmentdefs from settings.py
-        load_model_from_dir('/path/to/directory')
-        # create tasks for each defined role and environment
-        autogenerate_tasks()

-    Autotasks would then allow fab to run as:
+    Then run fab using:

-        fab role_{role} env_{environment} <task>:arguments
+        fab confab:{environment},/path/to/settings.py,{role1},{role2} <task>:arguments

+    Note that the settings path and roles list are optional.

  -  Confab's lower level API can be invoked using customized data loading functions, either to create new tasks or to be called directly from